 This prestigious national award allows practising emerging ceramic artists to undertake a period of independent research, or other activities that advance their artistic and professional practice.
 The winner of the Award will receive $10,000.
+Up to five finalists will also be selected who will each receive an award of $1,000 to support their practice.
 The selection is made by a jury comprised of respected contemporary ceramic artists and other arts professionals.

-The winner and up to five finalists will have their work featured in a group exhibition at the Canadian Clay & Glass Gallery from September 2021 to January 2022.
-The exhibiting finalists will receive an artist fee commensurate with the current CARFAC Fee Schedule.
-The Award will be presented at the opening reception, held at the Gallery in Waterloo on Sunday, September 26th at 2:00pm.
+The winner and up to five finalists will have their work featured in a group exhibition at the Canadian Clay & Glass Gallery from September 2022 to January 2023.
+The Award will be presented at the opening reception, held at the Gallery in Waterloo on Sunday, October 2 at 2:00pm.
 Transportation and accommodation will be provided to the winner, as required.
-In order to be eligible for the Award, applicants must be available to attend the reception on September 26th and be prepared to make a brief artist talk.
+In order to be eligible for the Award, applicants must be available to attend the reception on October 2nd and be prepared to make a brief artist talk.
 All details related to the exhibition and reception are subject to change according to relevant COVID-19 restrictions including dates, attendance, location, and possible online formats.
 The winner and finalists will be notified in early June.

 To be eligible for the Winifred Shantz Award for Ceramics, artists must be Canadian citizens or have Permanent Resident status.
-Applicants must have maintained a professional practice for five to ten years as of the application deadline date, have developed skills through training and/or practice in the field, operate or have consistent access to a ceramic studio, have a body of work that incorporates a public presence and peer recognition, and seek payment for their work and have an active and engaged practice.
+Emerging artists must have maintained a professional practice at least five, but no more than ten years as of the application deadline date, have developed skills through training and/or practice in the field, operate or have consistent access to a ceramic studio, have a body of work that incorporates a public presence and peer recognition, and seek payment for their work and have an active and engaged practice.

 We welcome submissions from all qualified applicants and encourage submissions from groups that are typically underrepresented in institutional spaces, including racialized and Indigenous individuals, LGBTQ2S+ identifying individuals, francophone individuals, Deaf persons, and persons with disabilities.
 If you require any accommodations during the submissions process, please contact email@example.com or 519-746-1882 ext: 235.